 Mid Calder Primary is a non-denominational primary school serving the village of Mid Calder and the surrounding community.
-At present the school roll is 222 pupils as well as 43 children in our nursery.
-The staff consists of the Head Teacher, a Depute Head Teacher and a Principal Teacher.
-There are 9 classes within the school.
+At present the school roll is 177 pupils as well as a 30:30 nursery provision.
+The staff consists of the Head Teacher, Principal Teacher and twelve teaching staff.

-School Address Mid Calder Primary School

-MID CALDER Livingston West Lothian EH53 ORR
+School Address Mid Calder Primary School MID CALDER Livingston West Lothian EH53 0RR

-Telephone: 01506 882092
+Telephone : 01506 882092